Application for a variation of a premises licence in respect of 'Marden Post Office, Marden, Hereford HR1 3EW' - Licensing Act 2003

 To consider an application for a variation for a premises licence in respect of Marden Post Office, Marden, Hereford.
 HR1 3EW under the Licensing Act 2003.

 Members of the licensing sub-committee from the Council’s Planning and Regulatory Committee considered the above application, full details of which appeared before the members in their agenda.
 A supplement containing agreed conditions was published on 13 January 2023.

-Prior to the sub-committee making their decision, the Council’s licensing officer presented the report which outlined the options available to the sub-committee and summarised the terms of the existing licence.
+Prior to making the sub-committee making their decision, the Council’s Licensing Officer presented the report which outlined the options available to the sub-committee and summarised the terms of the existing licence.
 Representations had been received from West Mercia Police but had been withdrawn following agreement of conditions to be applied to the licence.
 Two (2) relevant public representations had been received, including one from Marden Parish Council.
 The agreed conditions had been shared with the objectors but they had not withdrawn their objection.

 The sub-committee heard from the representative of Marden Parish Council that:

 · The principle of improvements to the shop and post office was positive but there was no detail on what was proposed;

 · There were concerns about the protection of children entering the shop;

 · There was minimal parking provision and additional housing to be built nearby would add to the traffic;

 · The pub in the village, currently closed, would be a better location and more suited to this type of activity;